Home of the Ottoman Emperor

 The fourth courtyard of the Topkapı Palace consists of a tulip garden and a terrace called Sofa-i Hümayun.
-The courtyard also covers the pavilions of the palace complex built towards the Golden Horn side in the mid 17th century.
-The Circumcision Room, also used by the Sultan as a summerhouse, the Revan Mansion built in the memory of the Revan conquered in the 17th century, the Bağdat Mansion built for the conquest of Baghdad, the Sofa Mansion where the meetings were held, Mecidiye Mansion, the last building added to the Topkapı Palace, the Hekimbaşı Room, where the physicians of the palace were accommodated, and the Esvap Room, where the sultan’s ceremonial clothes were kept are on the fourth courtyard.
+The courtyard also covers the pavilions of the palace complex built towards the Golden Horn side in the mid-17th century.
+The Circumcision Room, also used by the Sultan as a summerhouse, the Revan Mansion built in memory of the Revan conquered in the 17th century, the Bağdat Mansion built for the conquest of Baghdad, the Sofa Mansion where the meetings were held, Mecidiye Mansion, the last building added to the Topkapı Palace, the Hekimbaşı Room, where the physicians of the palace were accommodated, and the Esvap Room, where the sultan’s ceremonial clothes were kept are on the fourth courtyard.

 Topkapı Palace Harem Section

 The Harem section, one of the most popular parts of Topkapı Palace today, was the place where the sultan’s family and concubines lived.
 This building, also known as Hürrem Sultan Room, is one of the most aesthetic parts of Topkapı Palace.
 Harem, which means a sacred place where not everyone is allowed to enter, is a tradition that Ottomans took from Arab culture.
 The Harem section was also the part where the palace aristocracy was formed by marrying the high-level court officials of trained concubines, and by looking at this aspect, it can be understood how effective the harem was in the management of the palace.
 I should say to you, do not miss the Harem Room on the Topkapı Palace tour!

 Hire Turkish Tour Guide for Topkapi Palace Museum